 Your ability to master the two-minute executive summary and make your ask up front can dramatically improve your interactions with executives.
 In my 30 years of experience, I can confidently tell you that you’ll put yourself in a better position to get the results you want when engaging in one-on-one conversations or delivering presentations to senior executives.

-A key component of many of our corporate communication and presentation skills training programs, The Mandel BLUEPRINT® is a personal communications framework for creating masterful messages, executive summaries, and presentations.
+A key component of many of our communication and presentation skills workshops, The Mandel BLUEPRINT® is a personal communications framework for creating masterful messages, executive summaries, and presentations.
 Learn more about the BLUEPRINT.

 Note to Readers: This is an edited version of a blog post originally published on April 3, 2014, called “How to Communicate with Executives Part I.”